jpniederer/Dev-eryday/_drafts/2018-9-9-Weekly-Update-September-3-9.markdown

 categories: Dev-eryday
 ---

 In last week's Weekly Update I mentioned that I've started a challenge to run 100 miles in the month of September.
 I started the week off with 15 miles in the books.
-After a 5 mile run on Tuesday, a X mile run on Thursday, and X miles on Saturday, I'm up to a total of Y miles.
+After a 5 mile run on Tuesday, a 7.5 mile run on Thursday, and X miles on Saturday, I'm up to a total of Y miles.
 The run early in the week was hot but luckily the weather cooled off a bit towards the end of the week which made the trials far more manageable.
-So far, this has been the most rewarding challenge I've taken on this calendar year.
+So far, this has been the most difficult challenge I've taken accepted this calendar year.

 ![One Step Closer](https://farm2.staticflickr.com/1900/44386546872_e01f78ca4b.jpg)